SCOPE OF THIS CHAPTER

 Where a child is unable to tell someone of their abuse they may convey anxiety or distress in some other way, for example behaviour or symptoms.
 Carers and staff must be alert to this and be aware of the possibility that challenging behaviour may be caused by something other than the disability.
 Particular attention must be paid to changes in behaviour which may indicate distress.
 Effective multi-agency/multi-disciplinary information sharing is essential, particularly where the child accesses several different environments such as school, residential home, respite care etc.

 Adults who may pose a risk to children may target disabled children in the belief that they are less likely to be detected and there may be more opportunities to groom disabled children.

 Examples of the specific abuse of disabled children may include:

 - Force feeding;

-- Unjustified or excessive physical restraint or rough handling;
+- Unjustified or excessive physical restraint;

 - Extreme behaviour modification including the deprivation of liquid, medication, food or clothing;

 - Invasive procedures carried out against the child's will;

 - Deliberate failure to follow or misapplication of medically recommended regimes or programmes;

 - Not attending appointments or not collecting prescriptions;